E1cB-elimination reaction: Distinguishing E1cB-elimination reactions from E1- and E2-elimination reactions

 All elimination reactions involve the removal of two substituents from a pair of atoms in a compound.
 Alkene, alkynes, or similar heteroatom variations (such as carbonyl and cyano) will form.
 The E1cB mechanism is just one of three types of elimination reaction.
 The other two elimination reactions are E1 and E2 reactions.
 Although the mechanisms are similar, they vary in the timing of the deprotonation of the α-carbon and the loss of the leaving group.
 E1 stands for unimolecular elimination, and E2 stands for bimolecular elimination.

 In an E1 mechanism, the molecule contains a good leaving group that departs before deprotonation of the α-carbon.
 This results in the formation of a carbocation intermediate.
 The carbocation is then deprotonated resulting in the formation of a new pi bond.
 The molecule involved must also have a very good leaving group such as bromine or chlorine, and it should have a relatively less acidic α-carbon.

 Example of the preferential elimination of fluorine in an E1cB-elimination reaction.

-In an E2-elimination reaction, both the deprotonation of the α-carbon and the loss of the leaving group occur simultaneously in one concerted step.
-Molecules that undergo E2-elimination mechanisms have more acidic α-carbons than those that undergo E1 mechanisms, but their α-carbons are not as acidic as those of molecules that undergo E1cB mechanisms.
+In an E2-elimination reaction, both the deprotonation of the β-carbon and the loss of the leaving group occur simultaneously in one concerted step.
+Molecules that undergo E2-elimination mechanisms have more acidic β-carbons than those that undergo E1 mechanisms, but their β-carbons are not as acidic as those of molecules that undergo E1cB mechanisms.
 The key difference between the E2 vs E1cb pathways is a distinct carbanion intermediate as opposed to one concerted mechanism.
 Studies have been shown that the pathways differ by using different halogen leaving groups.
 One example uses chlorine as a better stabilizing halogen for the anion than fluorine, which makes fluorine the leaving group even though chlorine is a much better leaving group.
 This provides evidence that the carbanion is formed because the products are not possible through the most stable concerted E2 mechanism.

 The following table summarizes the key differences between the three elimination reactions; however, the best way to identify which mechanism is playing a key role in a particular reaction involves the application of chemical kinetics.